fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 For every story that we're working on, we create a new pull request.
 If the change is not backwards compatible the PR will target to the `rails-next-version` branch, if it is, it will target to the `master` branch.

 At this point if we run the test suite using the Rails 5.2 changes, it's probably that a bunch of tests will fail.
 It's time to address them and open a pull request to each one or for each file or feature, depending of the complexity of the changes.

+When addressing these failures, we recommend that you create one story per root cause.
+There may be 100s of failures for one root cause.
+So, we recommend that you start with the root causes that fix the most amount of tests.

+Sometimes there will be little snippets of code that you can write to make the changes backwards compatible, they are called [rails upgrade shims](https://medium.com/@ujjawal.dixit/what-is-a-shim-72d9ac5d8620)

+## Step 7: Making sure that everything works

+When updating the application we always we didn't break any behavior, and even with a reliable test suite, we know that normally there are visual issues that only come up when you do a "real integration testing".
+That's why we always do quality assurance deploy the code to a QA environment.

+That work usually is done with the help of someone from our client's team or by their own QA team.

 ## Last Step:  Merge the rails upgrade branch